 Advantages of Graphics Card Overclocking

-Here are the main benefits of overclocking graphics card.
+Here are the main benefits of overclocking a graphics card.

 Better Performance – The main benefit you get from overclocking is the performance increase.
-Buy running the GPU (Graphics Processing Unit) and Memory at higher frequencies you can get up to 25% or more increase in performance.
-The amount of performance increase varies with one graphics card to another because every graphics card has different levels of overclocking potential.
+By running the GPU (Graphics Processing Unit) and Memory at higher frequencies you can get up to a 25% or more increase in performance.
+The amount of performance increase varies from one graphics card to another because every graphics card has different levels of overclocking potential.
 Some graphics cards can be overclocked to a greater extent while some are bad overclockers.

 Disadvantages of Graphics Card Overclocking

 Here are the various downsides of overclocking a graphics card.

-Voids Warranty – Overclocking does voids the graphics card warranty so any damage done to your graphics card during overclocking will not be covered under warranty.
+Voids Warranty – Overclocking does void the graphics card warranty so any damage done to your graphics card during overclocking will not be covered under the warranty.
 So it is better not to overclock your graphics card if it is under company warranty.

 Decreases GPU Lifespan – Overclocking may also decrease the lifespan of your GPU especially if you have increased its voltage.
-This is because overclocking does put stress on the GPU and therefore its life may get reduced than the normal.
+This is because overclocking does put stress on the GPU and therefore its life may get reduced than normal.

 How to Overclock Graphics Card [Brief Guide]

 Here is a quick guide on graphics card overclocking.
 Here I am overclocking an Nvidia GeForce graphics card but the procedure remains almost the same for AMD Radeon cards also.
 The only change will be the use of graphics card overclocking software for AMD Radeon cards is different.

 Step 1: The first thing to do is to install the latest video card drivers for your graphics card.